Stephen Decatur: Command of USS Guerriere

 On May 20, 1815, Commodore Decatur received instructions from President James Madison to take command of the frigate USS Guerriere and lead a squadron of ten ships to the Mediterranean Sea to conduct the Second Barbary War, which would put an end to the international practice of paying tribute to the Barbary pirate states.
 His squadron arrived at Gibraltar on June 14.

-Before committing himself to the Mediterranean, Decatur learned from the American consuls at Cadiz and Tangier of any squadrons passing by along the Atlantic coast or through the Strait of Gibraltar.
+Before committing himself to the Mediterranean, Decatur learned from the American consuls at Cádiz and Tangier of any squadrons passing by along the Atlantic coast or through the Strait of Gibraltar.
 To avoid making known the presence of an American squadron, Decatur did not enter the ports but instead dispatched a messenger in a small boat to communicate with the consuls.
 He learned from observers there that a squadron under the command of the notorious Rais Hamidou had passed by into the Mediterranean, most likely off Cape Gata.
 Decatur's squadron arrived at Gibraltar on June 15, 1815.
 This attracted much attention and prompted the departure of several dispatch vessels to warn Rais of the squadron's arrival.
 Decatur's visit was brief with the consul and lasted only for as long as it took to communicate with a short letter to the Secretary of the Navy informing him of earlier weather problems and that he was about to "proceed in search of the enemy forthwith", where he at once set off in search of Hamidou hoping to take him by surprise.